RoseMcc04/CS-3667-RoseMcc/Week2Notes/AgileAndScrum.md

 ### Key Roles in Scrum

--**The Product Owner**--> responsible for ensuring that the development team are always focused on the product they are building rather than diverted into technically interesting but less relevant work (often product manager)
+- **The Product Owner**--> responsible for ensuring that the development team are always focused on the product they are building rather than diverted into technically interesting but less relevant work (often product manager)
--**The ScrumMaster**--> Scrum expert whose job is to guide the team in the effective use of the Scrum method; more if a team manager than a conventional project manager
+- **The ScrumMaster**--> Scrum expert whose job is to guide the team in the effective use of the Scrum method; more if a team manager than a conventional project manager

 ### Scrum and Sprints